kaugm/mmwm/README.md

 Simplified, fewer, and more logical keyboard shortcuts\
 2 tiling modes: Tile (master/slave) and Equal (and floating on a per window basis)\
 Tiled windows are interacted with by the keyboard\
-Floating windows are interacted with by the mouse (except using the keyboard to pop them out)
+Floating windows are interacted with by the mouse (except using the keyboard to pop them out and changing master window size)

 #### Added features